zzhangjii/learning-library/oci-library/Foundational/Identity_Access_Management/IAM-HOL.md

 **Note:**

-- **For this lab we use _cloud.admin_ and <your-name> as the user name to demonstrate the scenarios.
+- **For this lab we use _cloud.admin_ and <your-name@domain.com> as the user name to demonstrate the scenarios.
 You must use your cloud.admin when you perform these tasks.**

 - Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11.